vladigleba/vladigleba.github.io/posts/gospel/evil.md

 As soon as Adam and Eve sinned, they hid from God for the first time.
 Sin leads to separation from God because sin cannot exist in the presence of a holy God without being consumed by it.
 A chasm was now formed between the Giver of life and His creation, and the process of death had commenced.

-## What affect did sin have on the human heart?
+## What did sin do to the human heart?

 > The heart is *deceitful* above all things, and desperately *wicked*; who can know it?
 {% ct 'Jeremiah 17:9' %}